Thoracic Imaging Vector

 No

-It should show intervertebral disc spaces through the shadow of the heart and blood vessels in the peripheral regions of the lungs.
+Intervertebral disc spaces through the heart shadow and blood vessels in the peripheral lung regions.

 34. What are the radiographic signs of cardiac decompensation?